-Along with Gasthaus Isarthor, Lindwurmstüberl was one of the best meals I’ve had in Germany (clearly I have a favorite meal since I ordered the same thing at both).
-The pork was tender with crispy, fried skin on the outside.
+Along with Gasthaus Isarthor, Lindwurmstüberl was home to one of the best meals I’ve had in Germany.
+Clearly I have a favorite meal since I ordered the same thing at both!
+The pork was delicious and tender, with crispy, fried skin on the outside.
 The potato dumpling was delicious as well…once you figured out how to cut it without rolling it around your plate.

 Wirsthaus in der Au

 Wirsthaus in der Au is a large indoor biergarten with a great atmosphere!
 Located only a short, 10 minute metro ride from Marienplatz, the restaurant is filled with mostly locals and the food is fantastic.
 The only downside of the menu is that it’s a bit more expensive than you would normally pay in Munich.
 My entrée, two dumplings consisting of pretzel pieces, roasted pork and Paulaner beer, were extremely filling but cost me €14.50.
 Not completely unreasonable, but I paid €5.90 for a fountain Coca Cola…which is completely unreasonable.

 Steinheil 16 is one of Munich’s hidden gems!
 Tucked away down a quiet street, the restaurant is small and doesn’t have a lot of seating space.
 I would recommend making a reservation if you plan on coming during peak hours.

 Steinheil 16 has a fun, friendly and cozy atmosphere and the food is both to-die-for-delicious and very cheap!
 I ordered the currywurst & fries and an Oktoberfest beer, paid only €13 and left feeling ready to burst.